savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 ## What is an inclusive app ?

-We defined inclusiveness as **TODO**.
+Using the [Cambridge's dictionary's definition](https://dictionary.cambridge.org/dictionary/english/inclusiveness), we defined inclusiveness as **the quality of including many different types of people and treating them all fairly and equally**.
 From there, we have to ask ourselves: what is an inclusive app?

 Put simply, we can define an inclusive application as one that can not only be used completely, comfortably and safely by all users, but also in which they can all thrive, feel welcome and express themselves.